astronomer/docs/learn/airflow-mlflow.md

 The DAG in this tutorial shows three different ways Airflow can interact with MLflow:

-- Use an MLflow operator from the [MLflow Airflow provider](https://github.com/astronomer/airflow-provider-mlflow).
+- Use an MLflow operator from the [MLflow Apache Airflow® provider](https://github.com/astronomer/airflow-provider-mlflow).
 The MLflow provider contains several operators that abstract over common actions you might want to perform in MLflow, such as creating a deployment with the [CreateDeploymentOperator](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/operators/deployment.py) or running predictions from an existing model with the [ModelLoadAndPredictOperator](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/operators/pyfunc.py).
 - Use an MLflow hook from the MLflow Airflow provider.
-The MLflow provider contains several [Airflow hooks](what-is-a-hook.md) that allow you to connect to MLflow using credentials stored in an Airflow connection.
+The MLflow provider contains several [Apache Airflow® hooks](what-is-a-hook.md) that allow you to connect to MLflow using credentials stored in an Airflow connection.
 You can use these hooks if you need to perform actions in MLflow for which no dedicated operator exists.
 You can also use these hooks to create your own [custom operators](airflow-importing-custom-hooks-operators.md).
 - Use the MLflow Python package directly in a [@task decorated task](airflow-decorators.md).
 The MLflow Python package contains functionality like tracking metrics and artifacts with [`mlflow.sklearn.autolog`](https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html).
 You can use this package to write custom Airflow tasks for ML-related actions like feature engineering.

 ## Time to complete